Internet Plan Finder: How to Compare prices, bundles

-- Cellular 3G and 4G.
-While ideal for Internet on the go — for instance, on your phone or tablet — 3G and 4G networks are not idea for regular home Internet service.
+- Cellular 3G, 4G and LTE.
+While ideal for Internet on the go — for instance, on your phone or tablet — these networks are not idea for regular home Internet service.
 You’re also subject to overage charges, depending on your plan.

 How do I compare services?

 To decide which service provider is right for you, here’s what you’ll want to research.